wittenator/ml-project-template/README.md

 WandB is enabled by specifying an API key, the project and entity.
 Rename `example.env` to `.env` file in the root of the repository.
 Fill in your information.

 ### Step 5: Build the container
-Build the container using the `rebuild` alias above - if there are any errors try deleting the lock file and repeat.
+Build the container using the `rebuild` alias above - if there are any errors try deleting the poetry.lock file and repeat.

 ## Run
 Run the script with